dylankiss/odoo-dev/README.md

 3. Create a directory per branch in your multiverse directory, and a directory per multi-branch repository inside each branch directory.
 We use `git worktree add` to add a worktree for the correct branch for each repository.

 4. Create a symlink to each single-branch repository in each branch directory, since they all use the same `master` branch of these repositories.

+5. Copy the [`pyproject.toml`](multiverse-config/pyproject.toml) file into each branch folder to have the right Ruff configuration.

 After that is done, your directory structure should look a bit like this: